NYUJRA/AppSec3/HW3_Instructions.md

 should be **private**, and you should add the instructor/TA's GitHub account as a contributor to give them access for grading.

-For this section, your instructor is: Kevin Gallagher, GitHub ID `kcg295`.
+For this section, your instructors are:
+* John Ryan Allen, GitHub ID `NYUJRA`.
+* Abhijit Chitnis, GitHub ID `achitnis007`.

-For this section, your TA is Evan Richter, GitHub ID `evanrichter`.
+For this section, your TAs are:
+* Jess Ayala, GitHub ID `jayala-29`.
+* Geetha D, GitHub ID `dgeeth9595`.
+* Harsh Patel, GitHub ID `harshsorra`.

 The repository should contain: